Sue Ford: Personal life

 In 1982, Ford suffered a serious horse riding accident that resulted in a back injury; as a result Ford could not photograph for some time and commenced painting.
 Living in Williamstown from 1983 to 1985, Victoria.
 Melbourne.
-Ford travelled each winter to Byron Bay, NSW, making many friends and working on art projects.
+Ford travelled each winter to Byron Bay, in New South Wales, making many friends and working on art projects.
 Ford dropped out of RMIT due to sexual harassment in the darkroom during her first year.
 She constantly turned the camera on herself, her family, friends and acquaintances for social and political ends.
 Her experimentation with technique and media including not only photography but film, video, painting, drawing and later printing was also connected, from the very beginning, by interest in the politics of representation.
 She also studied at the Victorian College of Arts (VCA) 1973–1974.
 In 1974, the NGV's display of Time Series 1962–74 constituted the first solo exhibition by an Australian photographer.

-Education and Career
+Education and career

 Ford was one of two female to commence photographic studies in the newly established Certificate of Photography course at Royal Melbourne Institute of Technology in 1960.
 In 1962 she ran a photographic studio with her friend Annette Stephens.
 In 1973 she was awarded an Ilford Scholarship that provided for her to attend the Victorian College of the Arts for postgraduate study from 1973–1974 in Melbourne.

 Documentation of Sue Ford's work can be found at the Women's Art Register.